Dhanushreeushetty/AI-Driven-Network-Intrusion-Detection-System/README.md

 - Deep learning-based threat detection
 - Automated alert notifications

+## Screenshots of the results are attached

+## Author

+Developed by Dhanushree U Shetty

+This project was designed and implemented as an academic cybersecurity project using Python, machine learning, and network analysis techniques.
+AI-assisted tools were used for guidance, research, debugging, and improving the implementation.
+The final project development, testing, and understanding of the system were carried out by the author.

 ## Disclaimer

 This project was developed for educational and academic purposes.
 Attack simulation scripts are intended only for controlled testing environments.